Jordan Williams (rugby league): Early career

 Williams played rugby union as a youth for an amateur rugby union club in Hitchin before transitioning over to rugby league with the North Herts Crusaders.
 Following this he went on to play for the North London representative team in the London Origin rugby league series.
 From there he was scouted by the London Broncos and progressed through the London Broncos Academy system from 2015 - 2017.

 London Skolars

 Williams joined the London Skolars in 2017 ahead of the 2017 League 1 season.
 He spent three seasons at the New River Stadium, featuring prominently, playing 38 times and scoring 12 tries.

 London Broncos

 After a successful 2019 season in North London, achieving top try scorer for the Skolars, Williams signed for the London Broncos first team at the end of 2019 and made his debut at home on 9 February 2020 against Whitehaven.

-Jordan Williams' Heritage Number is 639.
+On 15 October 2023, Williams played in the London Broncos upset Million Pound Game victory over Toulouse Olympique.

+Widnes Vikings (loan)

+On 12 July 2024 it was reported that he had signed for Widnes in the RFL Championship on loan.

+Featherstone Rovers

+On 19 November 2024, it was reported that he had signed for Featherstone in the RFL Championship on a one-year deal.

+Wakefield Trinity

+On 14 August 2025 it was reported that he had signed for Wakefield Trinity in the Super League on a 2-year deal.